Eggnog White Russian Cocktail Recipe For The Holidays - The Nibble Webzine Of Food Adventures Eggnog White Russian Cocktail Recipe For The Holidays

 Preparation

-1. Pour coffee liqueur, vodka and eggnog into a shaker filled with ice.
+1. POUR the coffee liqueur, vodka and eggnog into a shaker filled with ice.

 Some people like to float the cream/eggnog on top of the spirits to make a more arty White Russian.
 We prefer ours shaken, not layered or stirred.